yii2mod/yii2-moderation/README.md

 Usage
 --------

-> In next examples I will use Post model to demonstrate how the behavior and trait works.
+> In next examples I will use Post model to demonstrate how the behavior and query class works.
 You can moderate any ActiveRecord Model.

 #### Moderate Models